jonluca/blog/_posts/2018-05-16-speeding-up-zsh.markdown

 I was averaging 3.14 seconds, with 1.64 in user-land and 1.5 in kernel-land.

-My zsh set up was 10 times slower than raw bash.
+My zsh set up was nearly 100x slower than raw bash.
 I wanted to investigate what was going on, and why it was so much slower.

 ### Intro